ShevindiRodrigo/Sales-Data-Analysis/ETL process.md

-Sure!
-Here's the provided information transformed into a markdown (.md) file format:

 ## ETL Process

 The data integration process known as ETL, or extract, transform, and load, merges data from several data sources into a single, consistent data store that is loaded into a datamart.
 ETL is a procedure for integrating and loading data for computation and analysis.
 It is the main way to process data for data warehousing projects.